rbbrown1125/Prospect-Portal1/replit.md

-# ProspectShare - Sales Prospect Site Builder
+# Infor CloudSuite Industrial Portal by Godlan - Sales Prospect Site Builder

 ## Overview
-ProspectShare is a web application that allows users to share file-focused content with sales prospects through individually generated, password-protected sites using customizable templates.
+Infor CloudSuite Industrial Portal by Godlan is a web application that allows users to share file-focused content with sales prospects through individually generated, password-protected sites using customizable templates.
 The application emphasizes file sharing capabilities with easy prospect name and company variable editing, featuring a visual no-code editor, team collaboration, and comprehensive prospect management.
 Authentication is restricted to @godlan.com users with a Godlan-branded landing page.

 ## Project Architecture
 - **Frontend**: React.js with Wouter routing, Tailwind CSS, TypeScript